kerta1n/snapclient-docker/README.md

 # Why didn't you create this in Docker Compose?
 Passing the -h flag when using environment variables didn't seem to work, thus rendering the container useless If someone can figure this out, please lmk in Issues.

+# Credits/info
+Image/configurations are taken from https://github.com/Saiyato/snapclient_docker.
+Built on Alpine to keep image as small as possible